hphelion/documentation/commercial/commercial.install-beta-kvm.md

         "Wed Apr 23 11:25:10 IST 2014 --- completed setup seed"

 2. To build the cloud, start by logging in to the seed VM.
-Run the the following command from /root:
+Run the following command from /root:

         ssh root@192.0.2.1